fish-shell/fish-shell/doc_src/cmds/disown.rst

 If no process is specified, the most recently-used job is removed (like :ref:`bg <cmd-bg>` and :ref:`fg <cmd-fg>`).
 If one or more PIDs are specified, jobs with the specified process IDs are removed from the job list.
 Invalid jobs are ignored and a warning is printed.

 If a job is stopped, it is sent a signal to continue running, and a warning is printed.
-It is not possible to use the ``bg`` builtin to continue a job once it has been disowned.
+It is not possible to use the :ref:`bg <cmd-bg>` builtin to continue a job once it has been disowned.

 ``disown`` returns 0 if all specified jobs were disowned successfully, and 1 if any problems were encountered.